 To maintain this edge, the West has to (a) progressively do things that others will not do, which means being less constrained by conscience, (b) do them faster, (c) in more places and times, and (d) to more living entities.
 This is basically unsustainable because those affected will be waiting to retaliate.

 A society that does these things to other societies, will eventually do it to people in that society, leading to violence.
 As the government steps in to prevent this violence, the government will give itself enormous power, and do the same things to people who were trying to do them to others.
 The corporations will steal money by manipulation, and the government will steal it via taxes.
-The corporations will control people’s lives by propaganda, and the government will do it by force.
+The corporations will control people’s lives through propaganda, and the government will do it by force.
 The corporations will tell people that their selfishness is good for the people, and the government will tell people that their atrocities are meant to protect everyone.
 Then, people, corporations, and governments will fight each other, the truthful people will be marginalized and silenced, and nobody will be able to get anything done by agreement or consensus.
 If it is done, it is by force, coercion, threats, violence, and brutality.
 You cannot discuss morals or sin anymore, because you destroyed it.

 The collapse of the Western edge is not a question of if, but only of when.
-That edge exists as long as the people free of conscience are united in their exploitation of others hindered by their conscience.
+That edge exists as long as the people free of conscience are united in their exploitation of others who are still hindered by their conscience.
 This is not a permanent situation, and hence, the edge that the West has over others is not permanent.
 As more people begin to lose their conscience, the criticisms by those who have been hiding their immorality under a moral façade for a long time would be rejected as the critique of a kettle calling the pot black.

 Retaliation Against Exploitation

-In the Mahabharata, Vidura says: śaṭhe śāṭhyaṃ samācaret, which means that toward the wicked, one must act in the same wicked manner.
+In the Mahabharata, Vidura says śaṭhe śāṭhyaṃ samācaret, which means that toward the wicked, one must act in the same wicked manner.
 People with a conscience, morality, empathy, etc. have a harder time doing this and they prefer being exploited over being wicked.
 But the limit of this tolerance is reached when the good-natured person realizes that it is immoral to be exploited.
 Then he acts out of conscience and morality, rather than inaction due to guilt of the sin incurred by unnecessary violence.
 Hence, it is said: ahiṃsā paramo dharmaḥ dharma hiṃsā tathaiva ca, which means that non-violence is the greatest dharma, but so is violence in the service of dharma.

 India is an example of this problem.
 When Indians were colonized, they accepted it as their bad karma, the result of their previous deeds.
 Even when they protested, they tried to use non-violent means.
 Things reached a point when non-violence wasn’t working, and people tipped toward violence.
 At that juncture, the foreign rulers in India realized that they cannot fight, and left.